-- All too often, people affected by eating disorders fear that others will think less of them once their eating disorder is exposed, so creating a warm, safe environment in which they can talk about their struggles with you is imperative to dispelling the secrecy surrounding their disorder. - Continue to probe and ask questions; it is very unlikely that the patient will offer up details on his/her own without your prompting. - Provide education on the relationship between the patient's eating disorder behaviors and his/her current physical symptoms. - At the end of the discussion, thank your patient for being brave enough to share this very personal information with you.
+- All too often, people affected by eating disorders fear that others will think less of them once their eating disorder is exposed, so creating a warm, safe environment in which they can talk about their struggles with you is imperative to dispelling the secrecy surrounding their disorder. - Continue to ask questions; it is very unlikely that the patient will offer details without your prompting. - Provide education on the relationship between the eating disorder behaviors and current physical symptoms. - At the end of the discussion, thank your patient for being brave enough to share this very personal information with you.
 Convey your genuine concern for their well-being, and reassure them that you will provide support in getting the proper care they deserve to fully recover.